Justbetter14/YGDA-Oct_GameJam/README.md

 # YGDA-Oct_GameJam
+Theme of the Game Jam is Transformation
-This is a special Game Jam hosted by YGDA in TJ.
+This is for YGDA Club in TJHSST.